-Every project funded by the ERC under Horizon Europe is subject to an ethics review process.
-The ethics review process is independent from the evaluation procedure and the evaluation panels do not have access to the ethics documents.
+Every project funded or put on the reserve list by the ERC under Horizon Europe is subject to an ethics review process.
+The ethics review process is independent from the scientific evaluation.

 Please see Annex A to the ERC Rules of submission and evaluation under Horizon Europe for a detailed description of the ERC Ethics Review procedure.